CCurl/cccForth/README.md

 ```

 ## Extending cccForth
-In the C code, TOS the "top-of-stack", and NOS is "next-on-stack".
+In the C code, TOS is the "top-of-stack", and NOS is "next-on-stack".
 There is also push(x) and pop(), which manage the stack.

-In the cccForth.cpp file, in the beginning, there is a section where prims[] is defined.
+In the beginning of the cccForth.cpp file, there is a section where prims[] is defined.
 This enumerates all the primitives that cccForth knows about.
 The first member of an entry is the Forth name, the second part is the VML code.

 You will see there are sections that add additional primitives if a symbol is #defined, for example:
 ```
 #ifdef __PIN__
     // Extension: PIN operations ... for dev boards
-    , { "pin-input","zPI" }       // open input
+    , { "PIN-IN","zPI" }   // open input
-    , { "pin-output","zPO" }      // open output
+    , { "PIN-OUT","zPO" }  // open output
-    , { "pin-pullup","zPU" }      // open input-pullup
+    , { "PIN-UP","zPU" }   // open input-pullup
-    , { "analog-read","zPRA" }    // Pin read: analog
+    , { "PINA@","zPRA" }   // Pin read: analog
-    , { "digital-read","zPRD" }   // Pin read: digital
+    , { "PIN@","zPRD" }    // Pin read: digital
-    , { "analog-write","zPWA" }   // Pin write: analog
+    , { "PINA!","zPWA" }   // Pin write: analog
-    , { "digital-write","zPWD" }  // Pin write: digital
+    , { "PIN!","zPWD" }    // Pin write: digital
 #endif
 ```
 You will notice that the VML code for these operations all begin with 'z'.
 The byte 'z' is the trigger to the VM that the command is implemented in doExt(ir, pc).
 Here is the definition of that function for development boards (cccForth.ino):